OCA/stock-logistics-workflow/stock_split_picking/README.rst

 ======================

 * Spliting picking with packs is not implemented
-* It is not possible to the official method `do_split` of stock picking that's why we rewrite it in a simpler way without packs. https://github.com/odoo/odoo/issues/10824
+* It is not possible to override the official method `do_split` of stock picking that's why we rewrite it in a simpler way without packs. https://github.com/odoo/odoo/issues/10824

 Usage